 Last but not least, the Philippines are a rather cheap destination compared to many other touristic destinations.

-One of the typical boat in Palawan, the most beautiful island in the World, according to Condé Nast
+One of the typical boats in Palawan, the most beautiful island in the world, according to Condé Nast

 The Philippines are not a paradise for everyone